Trayzik/TrayzPacketSystem/README.md

 # TrayzPacketsSystem
 This packets system allows you to easily and quickly send packets between clients.
 You can easily send and intercept packets.
 This system also supports request packets.
+Currently api only supports java.

 ## How to use